-The employee and employer representatives must be insured with the Pension Fund.
+The employee and employer representatives can either be insured with the Pension Fund or be external persons.

 2.3 Election of members

 The Board of Trustees shall issue electoral regulations for the election of the employee representatives that govern the electoral eligibility, constituencies, date, and the form in which the election is to be conducted.